-Lets go back to our restaurant problem.
+Lets go back to our library problem.
 Create a new package that is called class3.collectionExamples.
-Inside it copy the Menu class code from your previous package that has the class Menu.
+Inside it we need to get a copy of the Library class (only): Either create a new class and copy the Library class code from your previous package that has the class Library.
+Or you can do a copy-paste of the old Library class to the new packages inside Eclipse.